Symantec CEO Mike Brown ousted after nasty numbers

 Symantec has previously forecast sales of between US$885m and $915m.
 Advice released today suggested the actual result will be closer to $873m, a small but nasty miss.

-The company's tried to explain the miss (PDF), to put a positive spin on the miss, as follows:
+The company's tried to explain the miss (PDF) as follows:

 A shift in enterprise security customer buying preferences is resulting in less license revenue during the quarter and more revenue being deferred to future periods.
 This included a faster than expected shift within our product mix to subscription and ratable contract structures.